 Helpful Tips and Facts to Know if You’re Traveling to Slovenia

-Slovenia facts will be helpful if you're traveling to this wonderful little country just north of Croatia, east of Italy and south of Austria.
+Slovenia facts will be helpful if you travel to this wonderful little country just north of Croatia, east of Italy, and south of Austria.

-It was the perfect destination for a one-week getaway; we thoroughly enjoyed exploring the region and its major cities in the limited time we had.
+It was the perfect destination for a one-week getaway; we thoroughly enjoyed exploring the region and its major cities in our limited time.
 We quickly learned some useful things during our trip that are great to know before you go to this fantastic area.

 Some Slovenia History